 There is a saying that goes – if you don’t invest in your health, you will have to invest in your illness.
 Naturopathic care is geared at helping you improve your physical, mental, and emotional health and reduce your need for medications and increase your quality of life.

-The healthier you are, the fewer sick days you will take at work which in turn can improve your work efficiency.
+The healthier you are, the fewer sick days you will take at work, which in turn can improve your work efficiency.
 The better you feel, the less time and money you will spend at various doctors visits.

 Medications can be costly, even with insurance.
-Naturopathic Doctors are fully trained in pharmacology and can potentially help you eliminate the need for some medications, as well as assist in reducing medications side effects.
+Naturopathic Doctors are fully trained in pharmacology and can potentially help you eliminate the need for some drugs, as well as assist in reducing medications side effects.